- View Offline

 - Understanding resolution

 - Using layers to manage color

 - Applying fine-tuned adjustments

 - Using the Brush and Pen tools to separate color regions

 - Applying global tonal adjustments and color correction

-- [Voiceover] Hi, I'm John Derry, and welcome to Colorizing Black and White Photos with Photoshop.
-In this course, I'll show you how you can take an old black and white family photo or historical photograph, and imbue it with new life.
-I'll introduce you to my interactive, non-destructive workflow.
-Using this workflow, you can make color adjustments in real-time.
-When you save the Photoshop file, you can come back to it in a day, a week, or a year later and continue to make non-destructive, color adjustments to the photo.
+- [Voiceover] Hi, I'm John Derry and welcome to Colorizing Black and White Photos with Photoshop.
+In this course, I'll show you how you can take an old black and white family photo or historical photograph and view it with new life.
+I'll introduce you to my interactive, non-destructive work flow.
+Using this work flow, you can make color adjustments in real time.
+When you save the Photoshop file you can come back to it in a day, a week, or a year later and continue to make non-destructive, color adjustments to the photo.
 I'll provide you with my colorizing actions to automate the creation of adjustable, colorizing layers, as well as add fractal noise into color areas, providing the photo with a sense of enhanced realism.

 Colorization of old photos has become quite popular these days.
 This course will get you up and running and provide you with the skills necessary to create a convincing colorization.
 Now, let's get started with colorizing black and white photos with Photoshop.